 Let’s find out today.
 Your financial independence awaits you!

-If you’re ready to find out where you are on your journey to financial independence, call us at 913-393-1000 and ask for Merek or fill out the form below.
+If you’re ready to find out where you are on your journey to financial independence, call us at 913-393-1000 and ask for Merek or schedule a complimentary consultation below.
 He’ll get you set up with an advisory team at one of our three locations in Lenexa, Lees Summit, and the Northland to walk you through the process to find out if it’s right for you.
 There’s no cost and a lot to gain.
 Spend a little bit of your time with us, and we’ll help build you a plan to make the most of the rest of your life.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.